JimmyPesto/SigmaConverter/README.md

 ## Usage:
 npm start /path/to/source.*
-* can be of formats: .frd, ...
+* can be of different formats as long as it has columns in order: frequency magnitude (degrees) (optional)

 The converted datafile will have the same name as source file with ".txt" file format equivalent to Sigma Studio MLSSA data.
 It will be stored in the "/converted_data" directory.